 ‘Show me how I look,’ he commanded his aug.

 Harry stopped and a life-size avatar of himself appeared by his side.
-He looked good, just like Karen had assured him he would.
-The black formal suit was offset by a blue cummerbund and pocket square, no doubt offering a hint of what Karen would be wearing tonight.
+He looked good, just like Hannah had assured him he would.
+The black formal suit was offset by a blue cummerbund and pocket square, no doubt offering a hint of what Hannah would be wearing tonight.

 The assembled guests were the concentration of the city’s most powerful citizens surrounded by the citizenry lucky enough to get an invitation.
 The politicians, patrons, civil leaders and the rich all gathered only because they knew that others like them would be attending.
 The event, the unveiling of Yuri’s most recent installation, was secondary.

 Harry’s aug led him faithfully, plotting a path through the throng until Hannah was in sight.
 She stood with her colleagues from city hall, some of whom Harry recognised, all mingling just behind the mayor as she greeted people Harry assumed were VIPs.

 Hannah was wearing a long navy-blue dress with a high collar, the fabric shining over her tall, lean body.
 Her arms were bare and in her left hand she held a glass of champagne.
 He stopped as she was in sight and watched her with soft eyes, taking in the sight of her as she effortlessly held the centre of the group conversation.

 She turned and caught sight of Harry standing there, an excited first glance fading to a reprimanding scowl.
 Her lips moved silently as she spoke to her aug.

 ‘Where have you been,’ Harry heard in his ear from across the square.

 ‘Fashionably late, dear,’ he replied.
 She let a smile slip through before regaining control of herself.

 ‘You’re only fashionable because I dress you.
 Get yourself over here, they’re starting soon.’